sergeyklay/pcloud-console-client/docs/Usage.md

   pcloudcc [options] [--] [arguments]

 Options:
-  -k,--commands-only      Daemon already started pass only commands -d,--daemonize          Daemonize the process -u,--username TEXT      pCloud account name -p,--password           Ask pCloud account password -c,--crypto             Ask crypto password -y,--passascrypto       Use user password as crypto password also -m,--mountpoint TEXT    Mount point where drive to be mounted -n,--newuser            Use if this is a new user to be registered -o,--commands           Parent stays alive and processes commands -s,--savepassword       Save password in database -V,--version            Print client version information and quit --vernum                Print the version of the client as integer and quit --dumpversion           Print the version of the client and don't do anything else -h,--help               Print this help message and quit
+  -k, --commands-only     Daemon already started pass only commands -d, --daemonize         Daemonize the process
+  -u, --username arg      pCloud account name
+  -p, --password          Ask pCloud account password -c, --crypto            Ask crypto password
+  -y, --passascrypto      Use user password as crypto password also -m, --mountpoint arg    Mount point where drive to be mounted -n, --newuser           Use if this is a new user to be registered -o, --commands          Parent stays alive and processes commands -s, --savepassword      Save password in database -V, --version           Print client version information and quit
+      --vernum            Print the version of the client as integer and quit --dumpversion       Print the version of the client and don't do anything else -h, --help              Print this help message and quit

 ```